mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2019/2019-03-18-Nested-ESXi-Templates.md

 ---

 Over the past week I have been working on a streamlined process to deploy nested ESXi 6.7 via automation tooling.
-While going through this I came across an issue with all nested ESXi hosts obtaining the same IP address.
-I had already followed the normal processes that are well documented in regards to prepping the image before bundling up for use as a template.
+Going through this I came across an issue with all nested ESXi hosts obtaining the same IP address.
+I had already followed the normal processes that are well documented in regard to prepping the image before bundling up for use as a template.

 The following were the commands that I found as a typical scenario: